 Crash Testing and Safety Ratings

 Crash tests can help simplify the process of choosing a safe car.
-Crash tests subject vehicles to simulated collisions, using dummies that are weighted like human passengers, to determine how well the passengers will be protected in various types of accidents.
-Safety ratings also may include how well a car handles in poor road conditions, how long it takes to come to a complete stop, and other such considerations.
+Crash tests subject vehicles to simulated collisions.
+These simulations use dummies weighted like human passengers to determine how well the vehicle protects passengers in various types of accidents.

 Used vehicles should also have a current safety inspection sticker if your state requires one.